Chart Color Schemes

 An assessment of population growth drivers in Yass reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the population of the Yass statistical area (Lv2) is estimated at around 7,037 people.
-This reflects a growth of 274 individuals since the 2021 Census, which reported a population of 6,763 people.
-The increase is inferred from AreaSearch's estimation of the resident population at 6,816 following examination of the latest ERP data release by the ABS in June 2024 and an additional 158 validated new addresses since the Census date.
-This level of population results in a density ratio of 70 persons per square kilometer, indicating significant space per person and potential room for further development.
-The Yass (SA2) experienced a growth rate of 4.1% since the 2021 census, exceeding the SA3 area's growth rate of 3.5%.
-Overseas migration contributed approximately 71.0% of overall population gains during recent periods in the Yass statistical area (Lv2).
+As of Feb 2026, the estimated population of the suburb of Yass is around 7,039.
+This figure reflects an increase of 276 people since the 2021 Census, which reported a population of 6,763.
+The change is inferred from AreaSearch's resident population estimate of 6,816 as of June 2024, based on examination of the latest ERP data release by the ABS, and an additional 159 validated new addresses since the Census date.
+This level of population equates to a density ratio of 70 persons per square kilometer.
+The suburb's growth rate of 4.1% since the 2021 census exceeded the SA3 area's growth rate of 3.5%.
+Overseas migration contributed approximately 71.0% of overall population gains during recent periods in Yass.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Population projections indicate lower quartile growth for locations outside capital cities, with the Yass statistical area (Lv2) expected to grow by 256 persons to 2041, reflecting a gain of 0.5% in total over the 17 years.
+Looking ahead, lower quartile growth is anticipated for locations outside capital cities.
+Based on aggregated SA2-level projections, the suburb of Yass is expected to grow by 256 persons to 2041, reflecting a gain of 0.5% in total over the 17 years.

 Frequently Asked Questions - Population